 Dayton Literary Peace Prize: A Conversation With The Authors

-Please join the Dayton Literary Peace Prize Foundation for a stellar literary event to celebrate the 2022 winning authors!
+Please join the Dayton Literary Peace Prize Foundation for a once-in-a-lifetime literary event celebrating the 2025 winning authors and the 20th anniversary of the Prize.

 Event details